-Hi, I'm Mart Evans, a versatile drummer based in Philadelphia but originally from the UK.
-I've recorded MIDI drum tracks for bands, solo artists, and producers worldwide from my home studio for the past two years.
+Hi, I'm Mart Evans, a versatile drummer based in Philadelphia with over 30 years of experience in the industry.
+I've recorded MIDI drum tracks for bands, solo artists, and producers worldwide for the past three years.
 Whatever your needs, I can provide you with a tasteful and organic drum part for your music.

-To get started, provide me with a mix of your track, the BPM, and any notes or reference tracks you may have, and we're ready to work!
+To get started, send me a mix of your track, the BPM, and any notes or reference tracks, and we're ready to work!

 Send me a note through the contact button above.